oliviertina29/EDA_CC_um6p/README.md

 ## Access the Application

-The application is available online at: [Deployed Application Link](https://careercenterdashboard.streamlit.app/)
+The application is available online at: [Deployed App Link](https://careercenterdashboard.streamlit.app/)

 ## Installation Instructions